Why Regular Plumbing Maintenance Saves Money

 • You notice fluctuating water pressure

-• Your home is over 10 years old
+• Your home is more than ten years old

 • You have never had a plumbing inspection